Edward J. Herrmann

 Mr. Herrmann's term at Proctor began in 1939.
 Until his retirement in 1969, Mr. Herrmann coached cross-country, baseball, volleyball, golf, swimming, and tennis at Proctor High School.
 In 1940 he introduced the "new" sport of cross-country into the physical education curriculum.

 On 6 October 1941, Mr. Herrmann, together with Mr. Phil Hammes, another physical education teacher, hosted the first "Proctor Invitational Cross-Country Meet".
 Proctor won that inaugural meet.
-Seventy years later, the meet is still going strong with the organizational help of the East Utica Optimist Club.
+Over Seventy Five years later, the meet is still going strong with the organizational help of the East Utica Optimist Club.
 In 1972 the name of the meet was changed to the "Edward J. Herrmann Cross-Country Invitational".

 After retiring from the Utica City School District, Mr Herrmann coached at Utica College and at Whitesboro High School.
 He received many honors for his dedication to teaching and coaching.
 He is enshrined in four Halls of Fame: The East Utica Optimist Club, Notre Dame High School, Utica College, and Greater Utica Sports.